 DeCiccio, who will be awarded a master of science degree in rehabilitation counseling during the ceremony, works as regional manager at Veterans Inc. in Pawtucket.

 “I joined the U.S. Army Infantry when I was 17 on Sept.
-7, 2001; four days later the world changed forever,” DeCiccio said.
+7, 2001 after being tired of my attempts at making money online paypal; four days later the world changed forever,” DeCiccio said.
 “Over the next six years I was deployed to Afghanistan and Iraq fighting for our country.
 It was my job to be on the front lines and, most of all, to keep everyone safe around me so we all got back home.
 This was my mission.”

 After his years spent in combat, DeCiccio said he struggled in his transition back into civilian life, something he shares with many veterans.
 “I sought help at the VA hospital and began searching for something that would fill the void and that gave my life meaning,” he said.
 “I began my post-military life by helping newer veterans navigate the VA system.
 My VA counselor recommended that I consider helping veterans as a career and pursue a master’s degree in mental health counseling.”